Esmeray6/LAMBS-RPG---SOG/addons/main/readme.md

 # LAMBS RPG
-This mod is a config level tweak shoulderfired launchers and SPG9 vehicle mounted recoilless cannon.
-The AI will act more aggressively when equipped withthese weapons.
+This mod is a config level tweak for hand-hend launchers from the [SOG DLC](https://store.steampowered.com/app/1227700/Arma_3_Creator_DLC_SOG_Prairie_Fire/).
+The AI will act more aggressively when equipped with them.

-**RPG7** weapon and ammunition configs are tweaked to allow the AI to target air vehicles and ground infantry.
-It increases ai dispersion and adds a more powerful cosmetic effect to shooting.

-**RPG32** is tweaked to allow the AI to target air vehicles and infantry.

-**MAAWS** is tweaked to allow the AI to target infantry.

-**SPG9 HEAT** ammunition is tweaked to allow shots against infantry.
+Configs of the following launchers are tweaked:
+- B40
+- B41
+- M72 LAW
+- M20A1B1